Databricks

 * Column usage metrics are emitted for 14/30/60 day windows.

-* Notebook execution evidence and notebook-derived relationships are evaluated from `system.query.history`, `system.access.table_lineage`, and `system.access.column_lineage` with a 30-day lookback window.
+* Notebook execution evidence and notebook-derived relationships use `system.query.history`, `system.access.table_lineage`, and `system.access.column_lineage` with a 30-day lookback window.